lmiller1990/typing-the-test-suite/README.md

 ### 6.0 Jest Tips and Tricks

 Learn some of Jest's more advanced features.
 Write your own custom matchers with TypeScript and write more robust, reuseable and (mostly) type-safe mocks.
+[Source code here](https://github.com/lmiller1990/typing-the-test-suite/tree/master/section-6-jest-advanced).

 -    6.1 Section Overview
 -    6.2 Custom Matcher API